Pipe2020: Gas analyzes steady, one-dimensional, isothermal flow for ideal and non-ideal variable density gases.

-Gas includes the ability to account for temperature variations, ideal natural gas distribution and landfill gas collection.
+The module includes the ability to account for ideal natural gas distribution and landfill gas collection.
 It is also useful for determining the effects of demand or load changes.

-Gas can accommodate large networks, looped systems, multiple supply and load points.
-Several scenarios may be set up in a single model, such as load changes, and open/closed valves.
+Pipe2020: Gas can accommodate large networks, looped systems, and multiple supply and load points.
+Several scenarios may be set up in a single model, such as load changes and open/closed valves.

-Darcy Weisbach equations and Ideal Gas law are used to describe pressure-temperature density relationships in Pipe2012: Gas.
+Darcy Weisbach equations and the Ideal Gas law are used to describe pressure-temperature density relationships.
 Non-Ideal Gas and Constant Density Gas analyses are also available.
-Mass flow calculation is used to calculate velocity.
+Mass-flow calculation is used to determine velocity.